green-rab/GEMApp/README.md

 #define CONFIG_GPIO_26 UNUSED
 ```

-Every GPIO can have the mode INPUT, OUTPUT or UNUSED.
+Every GPIO can have following modes:

+- INPUT
+- OUTPUT
+- UNUSED

 At the moment no more GPIOs and other hardware-ressources are available.

 ### Include types to your code ###